SPARE: Self-distillation for PARameter-Efficient Removal: Experiments and Evaluation

 \subsection{Qualitative results}

-We performed unlearning in several tasks to showcase the applicability of FADE in different contexts.
-Generated images were manually selected to be representative of the average unlearning quality obtained by FADE in the task.
-Across all tasks, and across several identities of each task and several concepts to be used for overwriting, FADE demonstrated impressive unlearning.
-A few selected examples are shown in Table \ref{tab:qualitative}, unlearning concepts from the datasets Labeled Faces in the Wild (LFW) \cite{dataset_lfw}, AtharvaTaras Dog Breeds Dataset \cite{dataset_taras_dog_breeds}, and SUN Attributes \cite{dataset_sun_attributes}.
+We performed unlearning in several tasks to showcase the applicability of SPARE in different contexts.
+Across all tasks, and across several identities of each task and several concepts to be used for overwriting, SPARE demonstrated impressive unlearning.
+A few selected examples are shown in \cref{tab:qualitative}, unlearning concepts from the datasets Labeled Faces in the Wild (LFW) \cite{dataset_lfw}, AtharvaTaras Dog Breeds Dataset \cite{dataset_taras_dog_breeds}, and SUN Attributes \cite{dataset_sun_attributes}.